 Everyone should have access to safe water

-We improve the quality of life of thousands of people in Latin America through access to water, sanitation, hygiene and the power of art.
+We have improved the quality of life of more than 235,000 people in Latin America in phase 1 of the Program, through access to water, sanitation, hygiene and the power of art.

 In Latin America there are more than

 This is 7 out of 10 people, equivalent to the size of Argentina, Chile, Ecuador and Peru combined.

 "All the problems the world is facing,

 whether poverty, lack of education, social injustice, economic development, climate change, gender inequality, lack of food or health have one element in common: access to water."

 Lazos de Agua Program is an initiative of